Top DevOps Tools for Automation Infrastructure

 System Logs.
 Store.
 Ship.
 Visualize.

-Three open source tools – Elasticsearch, Logstash and Kibana – make up the Elk stack.
-Elk stack is used to extract data from any source and analyse it irrespective of its format.
+Three open-source tools – Elasticsearch, Logstash, and Kibana – make up the Elk stack.
+Elk stack is used to extract data from any source and analyze it irrespective of its format.
 To facilitate this, ELK provides centralized logging, which comes handy when identifying problems occurring in multiple servers.

 Here are some of the important features of the Elk stack:

-• Lightweight tool that is easy to deploy
+• A lightweight tool that is easy to deploy

 • Supports all formats of data collection